Fishing float: Avon

 The Avon float is a straight float with a body at the top.
 It was designed to cope with the fast flow conditions of the English River Avon.
 Many early floats were Avon style having a cork body pushed onto a crow quill.
-It is fished attached to the line top and bottom.
+It is attached to the line top and bottom.

 Bubble

 Bubble floats are small hollow balls which are used to control the fishing line.
 They may have the facility to be partially filled with water to control how much float is above the water.
-They are used in situations where a normal float cannot be cast, such a working close to the edge of reeds or heavy surface plant growth.
+They are used in situations where a normal float cannot be cast, such as working close to the edge of reeds or heavy surface plant growth.
 The bubble float can be allowed to drift into the area without tangling.

 Dink

 The Dink Float is most commonly made of a cylinder of dark foam with a smaller cylinder of cork on the top painted for indicator.
 The line is run through the top, wrapped around the cylinder and through the bottom.
-Main advantage is that the float needs no stopper on the main line, the wrap of line between the top of bottom of float will hold it in place.
+The primary advantage is that the float does not need a stopper on the main line.
+The wrap of line between the top and bottom of the float will hold it in place.

 Popper

-A popper float, commonly called a 'popping cork' is designed to mimic a large fish feeding at the surface with rod action.
-There are different styles of popper floats, some use a metal wire with beads at each end to make a clicking noise when pulled through the water, while more modern floats make use of a concave top, which make a deep chugging sound when pulled through the water, imitating the sound of large predator fish feeding at the surface.
+A popper float, commonly called a 'popping cork', is designed to mimic a large fish feeding at the surface with rod action.
+There are different styles of popper floats.
+Some use a metal wire with beads at each end to make a clicking noise when pulled through the water, while more modern floats use a concave top, which makes a deep chugging sound when pulled through the water, imitating the sound of large predator fish feeding at the surface.
 Some popping corks also have pellets inside, designed to mimic bait fish jumping at the surface when rattled.

 Quill

-The quill is one of the earliest floats, originally it was a bird feather quill but with the opening up of new worlds, porcupine quills from Africa became a standard for the float.
+The quill is one of the earliest floats.
+It was originally a bird feather quill, but with the opening up of new worlds, porcupine quills from Africa became a standard for the float.
 It is fished in the same way as a stick float.

 Self-cocking

-Self-cocking floats can be of many styles but they are all weighted so that in the water they automatically stand upright without the use of shot or weights on the fishing line.
+Self-cocking floats can be of many styles, but they are all weighted so that in the water they automatically stand upright without the use of shot or weights on the fishing line.